reelyactive/diract/README.md

 ### Bangle.js

+__DirAct__ is available directly from the [Bangle App Loader](https://banglejs.com/apps/#diract).
+For development, see our [Bangle.js Development Guide](https://reelyactive.github.io/diy/banglejs-dev/) tutorial for detailed programming instructions.

-Code is available in the __banglejs__ folder of [release-0.1](https://github.com/reelyactive/diract/tree/release-0.1) of this repository.
-See our [Develop BLE applications with Bangle.js](https://reelyactive.github.io/diy/banglejs-dev/) tutorial for detailed programming instructions.
+Code for the original Bangle.js v1 is available in the __banglejs__ folder of [release-0.1](https://github.com/reelyactive/diract/tree/release-0.1) of this repository.

 ### ca-va-bracelet